 - Strategic action plan aligned to annual goals;

-- Monitor and Evaluation (M & E) plan showing annual movement towards grant’s goals and any needed adjustments;
+- Monitor and Evaluation (M & E) plan showing annual movement towards the grant’s goals and any needed adjustments;

 - Sustainability plan for how the work, or initiative, will continue beyond the life of the grant; and